michaelgreen-0/pow-guard/README.md

 ## Description

 As the service deems there to be excessive traffic, clients will be required to solve a proof-of-work problem.
 On an individual level, this will not be noticeable to a normal user.
 However, in cases of a botnet, the computational power required to maintain an attack dimishes quickly as the proof-of-work difficulty increases.

+This is often preferable over conventional anti-DDoS measures like requiring the user to solve a CAPTCHA.
+This does not require human intervention and instead acts purely on the limitation of computational power of the attackers.
+CAPTCHA's are also increasingly vulnerable to attacks by bots as AI/ML models become increasingly powerful.

 ## Getting Started